jdegand/ip-address-tracker/README.md

 ### What I learned

 - Surprised, I didn't have CORS problems.
-- Use click() to get layout correct on load
+- Used click() to get the correct layout on load

 ### Continued development